 Your Rights Related to Your Protected Health Information

 You have the following rights:

 - The Right to Request Limits on Uses and Disclosures of Your PHI.
-You have the right to ask us to limit how we use and disclose your PHI, as long as you are not asking us to limit uses and disclosures that we are required or authorized to make to the Secretary of the Federal Department of Health Services or any of the disclosures permitted under HIPAA.
-Any such request must be submitted in writing to our privacy officer.
+You have the right to ask us to limit how we use and disclose your PHI, as long as you are not asking us to limit uses and disclosures that we are required or authorized to make to the Secretary of the U.S. Department of Health & Human Services or any of the disclosures permitted under HIPAA.
+Any such request must be submitted in writing to our Privacy Officer.
 We are not required to agree to your request.
-If we do agree, we will respond in writing, and will abide by the agreement except when you require emergency treatment.
+If we do agree, we will respond in writing and will abide by the agreement except when you require emergency treatment.

-You will be given a copy of this notice upon your first admission to Parkview Medical Center after April 14, 2003.
-Following that initial admission, you may obtain a paper copy of this notice by contacting the Privacy Help Line at 719.584.4240.
-This notice is also available in our Admissions Department.
+You will be given a copy of this notice upon your first admission to Parkview Medical Center after January 1, 2015.
+Following that initial admission, you may obtain a paper copy of this Notice in our Admissions Department.
+You may also obtain a copy by contacting the Privacy Help Line at 719.584.4240.